PaulanerAlex/cred_cryptograph/README.md

 1. copy file to desired folder
 2. use `python cryptograph.py` in the folder to start the program

 __Attention:__ Every instance of this program creates its own salt for encrypting files, so every instance can only encrypt files that where encrypted by this instance.
-Dont mix encrypted files that where encrypted by different instances.
+Don't mix encrypted files that where encrypted by different instances.